Viral Video Shows Bronny James Smoking What Appears To Be Marijuana, Fans Come To His Defense

 The high school standout has started to gain some fame beyond the basketball court.
 As The Inquisitr reported, he recently joined the eSports powerhouse organization FaZe Clan, where he will play games and create content under the moniker FaZe Bronny.

-The family apparently did not have comment on the viral video of the younger James with what was identified as marijuana.
+The family apparently did not comment on the viral video of the younger James smoking an unknown substance.
 Page Six reported that reps for the NBA star did not return requests for a comment.